flatcar/Flatcar/governance.md

 ## Roadmap Changes

-Changes to the project roadmap should be discussed openly and with enough context for contributors and Maintainers to understand the reasoning behind the proposed change.
+Changes to the project roadmap should be discussed openly and with enough context for Contributors and Maintainers to understand the reasoning behind the proposed change.
 Roadmap changes may be proposed through a GitHub issue, by a vote, or during a meeting of the Maintainers.
 Using an issue is encouraged where practical, as it creates a clear public record of the proposal, the discussion around it, and the decision that follows.
 In practice, roadmap changes will usually be discussed during the Flatcar Developer Syncs.